 Surgery is successful in more than 90% of infants who have it.
-But a child born with the condition will need follow-up surgeries and regular checkups with a heart doctor (called a cardiologist) for the rest of her life.
+But a child born with the condition will need follow-up surgeries and regular checkups with a heart doctor (called a cardiologist) for the rest of their life.

-As your child gets older, she'll likely outgrow the conduit and it will have to be replaced two or three times.
+As your child gets older, they'll likely outgrow the conduit and it will have to be replaced two or three times.
 Over time, the conduit might become narrow or blocked and need to be opened up or cleared out.
 Sometimes the valve leading to the rebuilt aorta can leak and need to be replaced.

 Some children born with truncus arteriosus aren't able to take part in intense physical activities or play competitive sports.
 And they'll have to take antibiotics before future surgery or dental work to prevent an infection known as endocarditis that attacks the lining of the heart.

 Some people also experience problems later in life such as leaking heart valves, irregular heartbeats, or high blood pressure in the lungs.
-A person born with truncus arteriosus will need regular checkups for the rest of his life to watch for these things or other heart issues.
+A person born with truncus arteriosus will need regular checkups for the rest of their life to watch for these things or other heart issues.